IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 ## Example

-In this example we demonstrate a transcript file in the WebVTT format, but other formats are possible (see above).
+In this example we demonstrate a transcript file in the docx format, but other formats are possible (see above).

-{% include manifest_links.html viewers="Clover, Ramp, Aviary, Theseus" manifest="v4/manifest.json" %}
+{% include manifest_links.html viewers="" manifest="v4/manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config='data-line="43-61"'%}